StenlyTU/LFCS-official/stuff/ServiceConfiguration.md

   CustomLog /var/log/httpd/example.com_access_log combined
   ```

-  * This will generate store Error log in /var/log/httpd/example.com_error_log
+  * This will generate and store Error log in /var/log/httpd/example.com_error_log

   * Plus will generate a log with a custom format in /var/log/httpd/example.com_access_log

 * Normally log are stored in /var/log/httpd

-* `yum -y install httpd-manual` will install httpd manuals
+* `yum -y install httpd-manual` -> Will install httpd manuals.
   * Manuals are in http format
-  * In `/usr/share/httpd/manual/vhosts` are stored manual for vhost
+  * In `/usr/share/httpd/manual/vhosts` -> are stored manual for vhost.

 ## Configure a database server